YijiaZhang1996/Machine-learning-for-finance/GroupProject/README.md

 # Data Description
-There are two main tables in this project.
+There are three tables in this project.
 They are:

 > * ccf_offline_stage1_test_revised.csv
 > * ccf_offline_stage1_train.csv
+> * Submit File

 Description of each table (including features and explanations) are listed as follows: